sveltejs/kit/documentation/docs/04-hooks.md

 }
 ```

 > `handle` runs when a page is rendered.
 If a page is prerendered, `handle` will not run again when the user requests the page.
-If you would like to run some functionality on each request, see the documentation for your [adapter](#adapters).

 ### handleError